Navigate:

 Share:

-Learn more about gitleaks
+Learn more about Gitleaks

 Gitleaks is a command-line tool written in Go that performs secret detection across git repositories and arbitrary data sources.
 The detection engine relies on regex patterns combined with entropy scoring to identify secrets, as documented in the project's technical blog post on regex-based detection.
 It can be deployed as a standalone CLI tool, Docker container, GitHub Action, or pre-commit hook, making it suitable for integration into development workflows and CI/CD pipelines.
 Common use cases include scanning repositories during development, enforcing secret detection in pull requests, and performing compliance checks on codebases.